 We shall dwell on these two in far greater detail in this article.

-Increasing importance of ‘utility’ and ‘laundry’ room
+The increasing importance of ‘utility’ and ‘laundry’ room

-The desire to have a great utility and laundry has further gained importance post the pandemic, as one needs to be prepared to stay indoors and still have all that’s required in difficult times.
+The desire to have great utility and laundry has further gained importance post the pandemic, as one needs to be prepared to stay indoors and still have all that’s required in difficult times.

 Let’s first understand what a utility room is, and how it differs from laundry.
-Also, let’s figure out if design is different for both!
+Also, let’s figure out if the design is different for both!

 What’s a Utility room?

-The name says it all– a utility room is known for its usefulness, its function and its practicality in giving you a good living experience- both in good and bad times.
+The name says it all– a utility room is known for its usefulness, its function, and its practicality in giving you a good living experience- both in good and bad times.
 It makes you self-reliant, especially in the post-COVID era.
 Since times immemorial, these rooms have been connected to the kitchen because they are an evolution of the washing and cleaning area of a home in the good old days.

-Later, with the more modern, post Indian-independence era, urban living became the order of the day.
-Lots of people migrated from villages to the cities, which in turn became cramped-up.
+Later, with the more modern, post-Indian-independence era, urban living became the order of the day.
+Lots of people migrated from villages to the cities, which in turn became cramped up.
 Space became scarce in the cities, and homes became smaller.
 With the advent of apartments, these were earlier ignored over a few decades, but over the last two decades, the importance of ‘utility room’ has resurfaced.

 Hence, a utility room that we witness today is actually an all-in-one room.
 These rooms are used to park/keep anything that you either don’t want or would simply NOT fit well in your kitchen.

-Utility room- multiple uses, benefits and advantages
+Utility room- multiple uses, benefits, and advantages

 - All of the excess belongings can conveniently be parked in the utility room.
-A utility room with its cabinets is also used for hiding undesirable clutter like footwear, winter scarves, hats, rain-coats, umbrellas and so on.
-Finding and using the day to day use items becomes so much easier!
+A utility room with its cabinets is also used for hiding undesirable clutter like footwear, winter scarves, hats, raincoats, umbrellas, and so on.
+Finding and using the day-to-day use items becomes so much easier!

 - Yet another purpose served by the utility room is to separate the kitchen sink and bathroom, particularly storing the cleaning and pest-related equipment/additives that you want to keep out of reach of children.